yosh1/lets-not-be-arrested/README.md

 ### Delete JavaScript from your code.
-Let's delete all from `<script>` to `</script>` .
+Let's delete everything from `<script>` to `</script>` .

-JavaScript will not work by deleting these codes.
+JavaScript will be prevented from working by deleting these codes.

-## Do not make yourself get damaged by JavaScript
+## Do not expose yourself to JavaScript damage

-### Disable JavaScript in browser
+### Disable JavaScript in your browser

 #### Chrome
-Open the menu on the top right corner,find `setting` and open.
+Open the menu on the top right corner, find `Settings` and open.
 Enter `javascript` in the search bar.
 Turn off `javascript` so that Chrome will not allow any sites to run Javascript.

 #### Firefox
 In the address bar, enter `about:config` .

-There will be an alert which shows that the application will be out of support.
+There will be an alert which shows that the application will be out of warranty.
-Although, there will be risk for being arrested make sure to agree and turn it off.
+But remember the risk of being arrested and make sure to agree and turn it off.

-Enter `javascript.enabled` in the search bar and double click to switch to false.
+Enter `javascript.enabled` in the search bar and double-click to switch to false.

 #### Internet Explorer
-Select the `Internet option` on the menu.
+Select the `Internet options` in the menu.

 On the `Security` tab, select `Customize Level`.